-At each reporting date, the management analyses the movement of assets and liabilities which are required to be remeasured or reassessed as per the Company's accounting policies.
+At each reporting date; the management analyses the movement of assets and habilities which are required to be remeasured or reassessed as per the Company's accounting policies.
 For this analysis, the management verifies the major inputs applied in the latest valuation by agreeing the information in the valuation computation to contracts and other relevant documents.

 The management in conjunction with the external valuers also compares the change in fair value of each asset and liability with relevant external sources to determine whether the change is reasonable.
+The valuation results are discussed at the Audit Committee.